-Players are grouped into divisions based on their age as of July 31 (except as noted above in "What is the policy for playing up?").
+Players are grouped into divisions based on their age (except as noted above in "What is the policy for playing up?").
 From there, players are placed onto teams.
 One of the six Philosophies of AYSO is “Balanced Teams.”
 Each year we form new teams as evenly balanced as possible, because it is fairer and more fun when teams of substantially similar ability play.
 Our computer program distributes players among teams according to experience, age, skill level, and overall ability of the team.
 In Kinderleague, experience and skill are presumed to be equal for purposes of team formation since it is normally the first year of play.
 Your child will be on a team with at least one or two other children from his or her school (unless it is a very small school, in which case we will try to include another similarly-situated player on your child’s team), but teammates may be from different classes or even different grades.
 AYSO provides terrific opportunities for children to make new friends.

 Because of all the factors that have to be managed and balanced to create teams for 1600 kids, AYSO cannot honor requests to play with a specific coach or player.
 Each team includes players from your child’s school and from different schools, so that children can make new friends from around the region and so that we can minimize the likelihood of dominant teams emerging in an age division.
 We are counting on you to support your child's AYSO experience regardless of which team he or she is on, consistent with the AYSO philosophy.